Documentation Index

 Sample Request

-The sample below displays a request to fetch user data with an identifier.
+The sample below shows a request to fetch user data by identifier.
 Attributes and events can be specified to control the response.
 For multi-word names, use an underscore (_) (e.g., email_optin, homepage_view).

 curl --location --request POST 'https://unification.useinsider.com/api/user/v1/profile' \